Precision by Design

 Designing an entitlement system involves choosing between (or combining) two main approaches: positive entitlements and negative entitlements.

-In contrast, a negative entitlement model is a "blacklist" approach – traders can freely trade anything except what is specifically prohibited.
-This typically translates to implementing blocks or "soft" warnings only for certain names (like restricted list securities, or instruments explicitly outside a desk's strategy).
-Negative entitlements are simpler to maintain (since the default is open access, with only known risk items blocked), but they rely on comprehensive and up-to-date exclusion lists.
-There is a risk that something gets overlooked and a trader strays into an unauthorized product because it wasn't explicitly blacklisted.
+In contrast, a negative entitlement model is a "blacklist" approach: traders can freely trade anything except what is specifically prohibited.
+This typically translates to implementing blocks or "soft" warnings only for certain names (like restricted list securities).
+Negative entitlements are simpler to maintain but rely on comprehensive and up-to-date exclusion lists.

 The Optimal State: A Dynamically Configured Blotter for Each Trader with 3forge

 Envisioning the end-game: each trader's order blotter and trading interface is dynamically configured and filtered to their allowed universe of instruments at all times.
 In 3forge, when a trader logs into their order blotter, the securities they can view, select, or input orders for are pre-filtered to those that they are entitled to trade.
 Unauthorized ticker symbols either do not appear or cannot be selected for order entry.
-This configuration is not static – it updates in real time with the changes discussed above (mandate updates, restricted list changes, etc.), effectively serving as an automated compliance gate.
-The benefits of such a setup are manifold.
+This configuration is not static, it updates in real time with the changes discussed above (mandate updates, restricted list changes, etc.), effectively serving as an automated compliance gate.